ble86/202a_project/docs/report.md

 # 2. Related Work
+Once we approached the limitation of how precisely our embedded model could classify keyboard areas, we needed to use natural language processing to classify words based on context.
+For individual words, this was closely related to an autocorrect problem.
+The simplest approach to autocorrect is by assigning nearby letters with an associated probability, and then to find the highest posterior probability.
+In our case, all letters in a cluster have equal probability, and letters in other clusters are assigned a probability based on the model’s assigned likelihood.

+Once possible words have been developed with associated probabilities, we took inspiration from word suggestion problems to create likely combinations of words.
+Peter Norvig, a director of research at google, demonstrates how he walks through the problem using likely 2-tuple and 1-tuple word combination databases, and we adapted this approach using the same database for our implementation.

 # 3. Technical Approach

 ### 3.a.
 Vibration Sensing and Amplification
 The most basic requirement of the project is the ability to detect vibrational data from key presses.
 To achieve this, four contact microphones were attached to the back of the keyboard.
-These contact microphones originally had a very low power output so an amplifier was used to amplify the signal approximately 10 times in the passband.
+These contact microphones originally had a very low signal power so an amplifier was used to amplify the signal approximately 10 times in the passband.

 ![Contact Mic](media/contact_mic.jpg)
 Figure 1.
 Contact Microphones Attached to Keyboard